U.S. gas stations still shut, prices at 7-yr high in slow recovery from cyberattack - Up News Info

 Article content

-NEW YORK — U.S. retail gasoline prices hit seven-year highs on Monday and many filling stations in the Southeast were still without fuel, as the region slowly recovers from a cyberattack on the nation’s largest fuel pipeline.
+NEW YORK — The top U.S. fuel pipeline operator said its lines were fully operational on Monday, but it will take some time for supplies to recover fully from a cyberattack that left thousands of gas stations without fuel.

 Last week’s closure of Colonial Pipeline’s 5,500-mile (8,900-km) system was the most disruptive cyberattack on record, preventing millions of barrels of gasoline, diesel and jet fuel from flowing to the East Coast from the Gulf Coast.
-That alarmed drivers, who took to gas stations to fill tanks and jerry cans.
+Colonial was fully operational on Monday and was transporting fuel at normal levals, the company said.

-Last week more than 15,000 gas stations were without fuel.
-Some stations have since been supplied with Colonial once again open.
-On Monday, 11,667 stations were without fuel, down from 12,466 stations the day before, according to tracking firm GasBuddy.
+On Monday, 11,667 gas stations were without fuel, down from a peak last week of more than 15,000 stations, according to tracking firm GasBuddy.
+Fuel prices spiked across the southeast, with smaller increases further north.

-The closure came just ahead of the Memorial Day holiday weekend at the end of May, the traditional start of peak-demand summer driving season.
+The ransomware attack came just ahead of the Memorial Day holiday weekend at the end of May, the traditional start of peak-demand summer driving season.

 The Southeast bore the brunt of the outage, as the region is almost entirely without refineries.
-Panic buying caused 90% of fuel stations in Washington, D.C. to run out; as of Monday, that figure had dropped to 69%.
-Outages in North Carolina fell to just over 50%, while outages in South Carolina, Georgia and Virginia were under 50%, GasBuddy said.
+Panic buying caused 90% of fuel stations in Washington, D.C., to run out; as of Monday, that figure had dropped to 69%.
+Outages in North Carolina fell to about 50%, while outages in South Carolina, Georgia and Virginia were under 50%, GasBuddy said.

 Article content